Nutrition and Hydration in Care Settings

 Why is nutrition and hydration a regulatory requirement in care settings?

-CQC Regulation 14 places a direct duty on providers to ensure individuals receive adequate nutrition and hydration.
+CQC Regulation 14: Meeting Nutritional and Hydration Needs places a direct duty on providers to ensure individuals receive adequate nutrition and hydration.
 CQC inspectors look at whether monitoring systems are in place, whether SALT guidance is being followed, whether staff can recognise and respond to nutritional risk, and whether care plans reflect individual needs.
 A service that cannot evidence consistent, safe practice in this area is failing a fundamental regulatory standard.

 What is the MUST tool, and who uses it?